junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 3. To get rid of his cough will require his willingness to give up smoking.
 For this he must understand how much it really matters.

-4. One resource that may help him give up smoking is information about the harm it can do him and his family (see p.
-149).
+4. One resource that may help him give up smoking is information about the harm it can do him and his family (see [page 149](#page-149)).
 Another is the support and encouragement of his family, his friends, and you.

 # [w9](#page-w9)